ksob/template_manager/README.md

 Notes
 =====

-As of 07 October 2011 I experience some troubles getting environment reporting to work when running rake.
+As of 14 October 2011 I am experiencing some troubles getting environment reporting to work properly when running rake.
-It maybe caused by my non traditional hybrid db setup or rails/rake itself.
+It maybe caused by my non traditional hybrid db setup or bug rails/rake itself.
-Due to that if you should run all rake commands explicitly specifying environment via RAILS_ENV Follow up: https://github.com/RailsApps/rails3-mongoid-devise/issues/9
+Due to that you should run all rake commands explicitly specifying environment via RAILS_ENV.
+Follow up: https://github.com/RailsApps/rails3-mongoid-devise/issues/9

 License